-During the current year, the Company incurred expenses, net of non-cash items, of \$2,019,436, which included administrative expenses of \$571,660 and exploration and evaluation expenses of \$1,447,776.
+During the current year, the Company incurred expenses, net of non-cash items, of \$915,419, which included administrative expenses of \$447,223 and exploration and evaluation expenses of \$468,196.
 The administrative budget and exploration and land holding budgets for each of the Company's properties are established depending on expected cash resources and such budgets are regularly adjusted according to actual cash resources.

-During the year, the Company completed private placements for gross proceeds of \$1,498,750 and received \$102,000 from the exercise of warrants; these funds were used to fund drill programs at the Nora project and for general corporate purposes.
+During the year, the Company completed a private placement for gross proceeds of \$294,305 and received \$15,000 from the exercise of warrants.
 Management of the Company considers its current working capital to be insufficient to meet its budgeted overhead and planned exploration and land holding requirements for the ensuing twelve months.
 In the long-term there can be no assurance that the Company will be successful in securing the financing required to continue operations and advance its mineral projects.